Blotch3D/Blotch3D/README.md

-If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the transparent texture when a near polygon with translucency is drawn before a far polygon that it occludes.
+If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the transparent texture when a near surface with translucency is drawn before a far surface that it occludes.
 This is because the far surface is not drawn because the near surface updated the depth buffer to indicate the far surface need not be drawn.
 For some translucent textures the artifacts can be